 - Completing all relevant documentation required for customs clearance:

 With the exception of documents, all shipments bound for, or imported from, destinations outside of the European Union must be accompanied by four copies of a customs invoice.
 This is a document detailing the contents and value of each of the items in your shipment.

 When you book with Transglobal Express, a customs invoice is generated automatically for you during the order process.
 If you have your own invoice, you can use that instead of the document generated by our system.
 Please see our documentation section for more information.

-In addition to a Customs Invoice, individual countries may require additional documentation depending on what you are sending.
+Please note: Certain countries may require additional documentation depending on what you are sending.
+Please check for full customs information.
+You can usually refer to a country's government website, or contact customs directly.
 As with restrictions, please check with the relevant customs authority.